-- Composing tweets about each recently finalized impact statement - Creating graphic content to supplement social media text - Keeping track of trending topics on social media - Composing tweets highlighting multistate research projects that fit trending topics - Daily engagement on social media (retweeting, liking, sharing, friending, following, etc.) - Entering finalized impact statements into the NIMSS and Land-grant Impacts Database within one week of finalization.
+- Composing tweets about each recently finalized impact statement - Creating graphic content to supplement social media text - Keeping track of trending topics on social media - Composing tweets highlighting multistate research projects that fit trending topics - Daily engagement on social media (retweeting, liking, sharing, friending, following, etc.) - Entering finalized impact statements into the NIMSS, NIDB, and posted on the Multistate Research Impacts website within one week of finalization

-We will establish benchmarks to measure the success of social media efforts during the first year with the student employee.
+Social media metrics will be continuously tracked and indicators of success will be positive trends in engagement over the life of the project.
 While we are currently proposing social media engagement via the Twitter platform, we acknowledge that social media is an evolving outlet.
 Expansion or shifting to emerging platforms will be evaluated regularly.
 See the business plan below for details on the management and budget for this position.